 Matt began his legal career working for The Wolk Law Firm in Philadelphia where the firm’s practice is devoted entirely to plane and helicopter accident litigation, representing families and injured victims in dozens of aviation cases in state and federal courts throughout the country.
 Even before Matt joined Landye Bennett Blumstein in 2008, Bob and Matt had worked together on a number of aviation cases, including the crashes of a Piper Saratoga and a Columbia (Lancair) 300.

-Also involved in the firm’s aviation law practice are highly qualified paralegals and the firm’s other attorneys experienced in appellate work and litigation in Alaska, Oregon, Washington and other states – these attorneys include Jim Crane, Rick Yugler, Becky Gross and Jason Wright.
+Also involved in the firm’s aviation law practice are highly qualified paralegals and the firm’s other attorneys experienced in appellate work and litigation in Alaska, Oregon, Washington and other states – these attorneys include Rick Yugler, Jennifer Gates, Patrick Foran, Christine Moore and James Fisher.

 While Landye Bennett Blumstein’s specialized aviation practice is headquartered in Portland, Oregon, the nature of the practice often takes us to various other locations.
-For example, we have current or recent aviation cases in Illinois, Texas, Ohio, Alabama, Washington and California and are working on cases involving airplane and helicopter crashes occurring in California, Washington, Ohio, Colorado, West Virginia, Alaska and Peru.
+For example, we have current or recent aviation cases in Arizona, Illinois, Texas, Alabama, Maryland, Pennsylvania, Washington and California.

 There are important advantages to hiring experienced aircraft accident attorneys who have investigated and successfully litigated numerous fixed-wing private aircraft, helicopter, and commercial aircraft accidents and who are knowledgeable about the various aircraft and their history.
 Our aviation attorneys are familiar with the factors that contribute to crashes, including mechanical malfunctions due to airframe or component defects or improper maintenance, weather, piloting factors, instruments and avionics, and air traffic control, how these factors interrelate, and what signatures to look for; have worked with top experts in the field and know the appropriate experts to consult with in each particular case; have familiarity with the procedures of the NTSB and the FAA and obtaining information and cooperation from these agencies; and are able to strategically plan for and navigate the various legal and procedural issues and obstacles that arise in and are unique to aircraft accident litigation.